kbastani/event-sourcing-microservices-example/README.md

 Docker Desktop Community v2.0 recently released an experimental feature that allows you to use Docker Compose files to deploy and operate distributed systems on any Kubernetes cluster (locally or remote).
 I think that this is a significant advancement for developers looking to get up and running with Kubernetes and microservices as quickly as possible.
 Before this feature, (over the last five years), developers with Windows-based development environments found it difficult to run my examples using Docker.
 I'm proud to say that those days are now over.

-### Docker Stacks on Kubernetes

-Docker Stacks is a feature that now allows you to deploy realistically complex microservice examples to any remote or local Kubernetes clusters.

 ## Installation

 First, if you have not already, please download _Docker Desktop Community Edition_ for your operating system of choice.
 You can choose between _Windows or Mac_ from Docker's download page.